mattbierner/vscode-color-info/README.md

 * `cmyk` – CMYK color values.
 Enabled by default
 * `hex` – Hex value.
 Enabled by default
 * `alpha` – Alpha value.
 Enabled by default
 * `preview` – Preview of the color.
-Displays color with alpha in lower left coner and color without alpha in upper right corner.
+Displays color with alpha in lower left corner and color without alpha in upper right corner.
 Enabled by default
 * `preview-xl` – Larger preview of the color
 * `preview-square-xl` – Square preview of the color
 * `preview-square-xl` – Larger square preview of the color